dustin10/VichUploaderBundle/Resources/doc/namers.md

   * `Vich\UploaderBundle\Naming\PropertyNamer`
   * `Vich\UploaderBundle\Naming\HashNamer`
   * `Vich\UploaderBundle\Naming\Base64Namer`
+  * `Vich\UploaderBundle\Naming\SmartUniqeNamer`

 **UniqidNamer** will rename your uploaded files using a uniqueid for the name and keep the extension.
-Using this namer, foo.jpg will be uploaded as something like 50eb3db039715.jpg.
+Using this namer, foo.jpg will be uploaded as something like 0eb3db03971550eb3b0371.jpg.

 **OrignameNamer** will rename your uploaded files using a uniqueid as the prefix of the filename and keeping the original name and extension.
 Using this namer, foo.jpg will be uploaded as